 to send their mail on behalf of a real owner of the e-mail address.

 SPF record (an acronym for Sender Policy Framework) is an effective

 and simple method that lets you avoid such issues.
 If your domain name

 has the correct SPF record, then you can be sure nobody is able to send fake

 e-mails on behalf of your domain name.

-The main idea of SPF record is that an owner of domain name
+The main idea of the SPF record is that an owner of a domain name

 publishes the information about IP addresses that are authorized to send